Magnetic Testing

 • Indications are produced directly on surface of the part providing a visual image of the discontinuity.

-• Equipment investment is minimal.
+• Equipment cost is minimal.

 Disadvantages